CypRiv/genal/README.md

 genal.set_plink(path="/path/to/plink/executable/file")
 ```

-If plink is not installed, genal can install the correct version for your system with the following line.
+If plink is not installed, genal can install the correct version for your system with the following line:

 ```
 genal.install_plink()